Logo Futurismo

 What to Visit in Povoação (São Miguel)?

-In Povoação, visit Faial da Terra, Agrião, Igreja de Nossa Senhora da Graça, Miradouro do Pico dos Bodes, Aldeia do Sanguinho, Porto Novo Merendas Park, Salto do Prego Waterfall, and Praia do Fogo Beach for stunning nature and cultural experiences.
+In Povoação, visit Faial da Terra, Agrião, Igreja de Nossa Senhora da Graça, Miradouro do Pico dos Bodes, Aldeia do Sanguinho, Porto Novo Merendas Park, Salto do Prego Waterfall, and Praia do Fogo for stunning nature and cultural experiences.

 How to pronounce “Povoação”?